 Jo Marchant is an award-winning science journalist and author.
 She has worked as an editor at New Scientist and at Nature and writes on topics from the future of genetic engineering to underwater archaeology.

 Have you ever felt a surge of adrenaline after narrowly avoiding an accident?
 Salivated at the sight (or thought) of a sour lemon?
 Felt turned on just from hearing your partner’s voice?
-If so, then you’ve experienced how dramatically the workings of your mind can effect your body.
+If so, then you’ve experienced how dramatically the workings of your mind can affect your body.

 While we know mind and body are entwined, the idea of “healing” thoughts and beliefs is seen as flaky in the extreme.
 Recently, however, serious scientists from a range of fields have been uncovering evidence that the mind plays a crucial role in health.
 Our thoughts, emotions and beliefs, it seems, can ease pain, heal wounds, fend off infection and heart disease and even slow the progression of AIDS and some cancers.

 So what is the potential of the mind to heal – and what are its limits?
 In Cure, I travelled the world to meet the physicians, patients and researchers on the cutting edge of this new world of medicine.